Mental Health Facilities Larimer County, CO

 Summitstone Health Partners Estes Park Branch

 Summitstone Health Partners Estes Park Branch is a mental health treatment center in Larimer County, Colorado, located at 1950 Redtail Hawk Drive, 80517 zip code.
-Summitstone Health Partners Estes Park Branch provides outpatient treatment and telemedicine/telehealth.
-Summitstone Health Partners Estes Park Branch also offers behavior modification, individual psychotherapy and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
-Summitstone Health Partners Estes Park Branch supports children/adolescents with serious emotional disturbance, patients with eating disorders and people with PTSD.
-Summitstone Health Partners Estes Park Branch also provides integrated primary care services, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Summitstone Health Partners Estes Park Branch provides telemedicine/telehealth and outpatient treatment.
+Summitstone Health Partners Estes Park Branch also offers behavior modification, cognitive behavioral therapy and couples/family therapy to children / adolescents, adults and seniors 65 or older.
+Summitstone Health Partners Estes Park Branch supports seniors or older adults, patients with eating disorders and transitional age young adults.
+Summitstone Health Partners Estes Park Branch also provides psychosocial rehabilitation services, suicide prevention services and case management.

 Learn More